C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 As part of my testing, I removed all the alarms at once, and it didn't notice!

 Pressing 'test' in the App still reported all alarms 'online'.
-In fact, after leaving the gateway completely unplugged for almost a year, the FireAngel app still says one alarm is online, and shows some obnoxious message "Monitoring the risk to your home in real time using complex algorithms… Everything is OK!?!”.
+In fact, after leaving the gateway completely unplugged for almost a year, today the FireAngel app still says one alarm is online, and shows some obnoxious message "Monitoring the risk to your home in real time using complex algorithms… Everything is OK!?!”.

 ![App after 9 months offline](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/FireAngelProConnectedGateway/FireAngelApp.png)

-So after being bitterly disappointed with the FireAngel Gateway (and not minding if I destroyed it), my next step was to attached it to a debugger, to see exactly what it was doing (with the mindset of intercepting its comms to create a local HA integration).
+So after being bitterly disappointed with the FireAngel Gateway (and not minding if I destroyed it), my next step was to attach it to a debugger, to see exactly what it was doing (with the mindset of intercepting its comms to create a local HA integration).
 I could see some JSON state changes being sent to AWS.
 But I found the messages were very slow to report, and even worse was that it stopped updating locally if the internet connection went down.

-If you want to attach a serial debug logger to the Gateway, use a 3.3v USB-to-serial adapter, and attach GND-to-GND and TX-to-RX
+If you want to attach a serial debug logger to your Gateway, then you can use a 3.3v USB-to-serial adapter, and attach GND-to-GND and TX-to-RX

 ![Gateway Debug Pins](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/FireAngelProConnectedGateway/Gateway_debug_02.jpg)

-And if you're interested in the debug log I trapped from my gateway, you can check it out here:
+And if you're interested in seeing the debug log I trapped from my gateway, then you can check it out here:

 [GitHub - FireAngel Pro Connected Gateway debug investigation](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/tree/master/FireAngelProConnectedGateway)

 ## OK.
 The FireAngel Gateway is bad.
-What next?
+So what's next?

 Thinking about how to capture the WiSafe2 data directly, without the FireAngel Connected Gateway, I considered using a generic 868MHz transceiver to intercept the comms.
 But I didn't find one for a good price.
 Plus, the data over-the-air is encrypted and and the specification is not documented for the public anyway.
 So rather than trying to communicate with the WiSafe2 network from an unsupported radio, I looked at one of the radio modules from an alarm and noted that it uses SPI to communicate with the alarm board.
 For me, the path of least resistance was therefore to take a radio module as a donor and use it to build my own bridge.
 Letting the genuine radio module deal with the encryption and network pairing.

 With the radio on the bench, I used PulseView to intercept and analyse the communication between the radio and an alarm.
 I reverse-engineered everything that I could figure out.
+Eventually, I had all the information I needed to start listening to and taking back to the radio module.

-Check here if you're interested in the details of communication specification.
+If you're interested in the details of communication specification, then the link below shows what I recorded.
 Maybe you have some inside knowledge and can add more detail to it?
 Or would like to investigate the concept of using a generic 868MHz transceiver further...

 [GitHub - WiSafeCommunicationAnalysis](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/tree/master/WiSafeCommunicationAnalysis)

 ![On the bench](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/build/reverse-engineering%20wi-safe2%20radio%202.jpg)

-Once I'd figured all the important parts of the communication out, I built a driver for the radio, to allow us to communicate with it over USB.
+With the the communication sussed out, I then built a driver for the radio, to allow us to communicate with it over USB via an Arduino Nano.

 ![Prototype](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/build/my%20gateway.jpg)

-## The alternative (This Project)
+## Birth of the WiSafe2-to-HA Bridge (This Project)

 ![HA LoveLace](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/HA/HA-lovelace.png)

-At this point, I considered the safety and reliability of a DIY approach.
-As should you.
+At this point, I considered the safety and reliability of a DIY approach...
+As should you!
 The primary function of the alarms is to work as designed locally, and the 'smart' connection is always just a 'nice-to-have'.

-This solution does not modify the alarms, but it is of course provided without any warranty or support.
+For me, that's why I chose a solution which extends the functionality on a known brand, but does not modify the actual alarms in any way.
+But this solution is of course shared without any warranty or support.
 And I am not responsible if you damage anything, or if doesn't work the way you expected it to.
 That said, with FireAngel's commercial solution being such a disaster, they have set the bar very low (last rant about the gateway, I promise).

-With this WiSafe-to-HA Bridge solution, if it's all working properly, you'll have voice alerts in your home, telling you which room the emergency is in...
+With this WiSafe2-to-HA Bridge, if it's all configured properly in HomeAssistant, you'll have voice alerts in your home, telling you which room the emergency is in...
 Which is something FireAngel's solution doesn't offer.
 Yes; all the alarms beep.
 But they don't tell you where the problem originated from.

-I'll explain how I used a WiSafe2 radio module, along with an Arduino Nano, to bridge my network of FireAngel WiSafe2 alarms into HomeAssistant.
+So if you're still reading, I'll explain how I used a WiSafe2 radio module, along with an Arduino Nano, to bridge my network of FireAngel WiSafe2 alarms into HomeAssistant.
-Using this method, the alarms are all unmodified and all communication is local.

 This WiSafe2-to-HA Bridge should work with any WiSafe2 alarm.
 But it has only been tested with the devices I actually have, which are:
 * FP2620W2
-* FP1720W2-R
+* FP1720W2
 * WST-630
 * W2-SVP-630
 * W2-CO-10X

 With this project, via Home Assistant, I am able to receive notifications when:
-* An alarm is tested (including type and result)
+* An alarm is tested (including the type and result)
   * heat, smoke, CO
-  * OK/Not-OK
+  * OK / Not-OK
-* An emergency event occurs (and the type of event)
+* An emergency event occurs (including the type of event)
   * Fire
   * CO
 * An alarm is removed from / attached to its base
 * An alarm's battery is running low
-* The other alarms are complaining about a paired but missing device
+* The other alarms are complaining about a paired (but missing) device

 I can also send data back to the network, including:
 * Perform a Fire Test